+There’s a lot to know when you’re going through your pre-order checklist for prototypes.
 Here at MacroFab, we want your first prototype for your next product to be assembled correctly the first time.
-Here is a check list to go through while preparing to get your next prototype prepared for manufacturing.
+Here is our suggestions of what to consider while preparing to get your next prototype prepared for manufacturing.

 Verify Parts and Component Selection